 Using the icon to the left of the name, you can turn any item on or off in your forecast to switch between different forecasts.

-All key events in a business happen at a specific time – and timing is crucial for cash flow forecasting.
+All key events in a business happen at a specific time – and timing is crucial to create a cash flow forecast.

 With the timeline, you can drag and drop the start or end date of any activity on the fly: